Lost jobs and business can make it hard for families to pay for groceries, including infant formula. Food pantries and public support programs such as

-WIC and SNAP are available, but may not cover everything a family needs to stay healthy.
-Also, families who find themselves suddenly in need may not qualify for some of these public support programs.
+WIC and SNAP are available.
+But they may not cover everything a family needs to stay healthy.
+Also, families

-Here are some tips to help families struggling to afford infant formula:
+Here are some tips to help families when they are unable to afford infant formula:

-If your child is younger than 12 months of age, ask your pediatrician's office if they can urgently get you a small supply from the local formula representatives or a local charity.
+If your child is younger than 12 months of age, ask your pediatrician's office for help.
+They may be able to urgently get you a small supply from the local formula representatives or a local charity.
 Some formula companies have patient assistance programs that your pediatrician can help you find.
 Your

 local WIC office may also be able to help.

-If possible, buy formula online or in the largest sizes available at retail stores, and watch for sales.
-Remember to only buy formula from well-recognized distributors and pharmacies.
+If possible, buy formula online or in the largest sizes available at retail stores.
+(Watch for sales and coupons.)
+Remember to only buy formula from known distributors and pharmacies.
 Avoid formula sold by individuals or on auction sites.

 For most babies, it is OK to switch between different milk-based formulas, including store brands, unless your baby is on a specific, highly hydrolyzed one such as Alimentum or Nutramigen.
 If you are unsure, talk with your pediatrician.

-Never water down formula!
-Always follow label instructions or those given to you by your pediatrician.
+water down formula!
+Always follow directions on the label or those given to you by your pediatrician.
 Watering down formula is dangerous and can cause nutritional imbalances in your baby and lead to serious health problems.

 Can I give my baby alternative milk products if I can't afford infant formula?

 Toddler formulas are not necessary for infants over 12 months of age.
-Cow's milk or fortified soy milk products are less expensive than formula, meet a toddler's need for milk products, and provide adequate minerals and protein.
+Cow's milk or fortified soy milk products are less expensive than "toddler formulas," meet a toddler's need for milk products, and provide adequate minerals and protein.

 Can I make my baby's food myself?

 homemade formula.
-Although recipes for homemade formulas circulating on the internet may seem healthy and less expensive, they may not be safe and do not meet your baby's nutritional needs.
+Recipes for homemade formulas on the internet may seem healthy and cost less.
+But they may not be safe and do not meet your baby's nutritional needs.

-solids, at about 6 months of age.
-There is no need to rely upon pre-made baby food that may be more expensive.
+solids.
+This is usually when they are about 6 months of age.
+There is no need to rely on pre-made baby food that may cost more.
 If you make your own

-protein and iron, two key nutrients for your child's growth.
-Also do not give
+protein and iron.
+These two nutrients are key for your child's growth.
+Also, do not give

 honey to an infant under 1 year of age and avoid foods that are